typG/Get-and-Clean-Data-Project/README.md

 # Get-and-Clean-Data-Project

 This is for my project for Get and Claen Data course.
+Basically, I just download this dataset and then clean it to the situation that it can be analyzed directly.

 Here is the link to the dataset I use: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip